-Usually there is an induction day for all kids starting Reception, meaning that on a particular day they all come for a play and to meet their teacher.
-This is a lovely idea and it certainly helps.
-Still, that day can be a bit scary if the kid has never been to a school, and things could be overwhelming.
-So I thought that a nice way to see the school for the first time could be a fair: most of the schools have fair all around the year (summer fair, Easter fair, Christmas fair) and it’s a more relaxed way of walking through the school and the child can take a look at one’s own pace of all the surroundings.
+So I thought that a nice way to see the school for the first time could be going to the fair: most of the schools have fair all around the year (summer fair, Easter fair, Christmas fair) and it’s a more relaxed way of walking through the school and the child can take a look at one’s own pace of all the surroundings.
 And it is usually also fun since fairs are supposed to be fun.

 - “Starting School” – by Allan Ahlberg and Janet Ahlberg – kids might already be familiar with these authors as they also wrote “Peepo”, “The Jolly Postman” and “Each Peach Pear Plum”, book whom most kids love

 - “Starting School: Do I Have to Go to School?” – it is written by a trained psychotherapist and illustrated by an experienced children’s book artist

 - “Hugless Douglas Goes to Little School” – both my kids love Hugless Douglas; if you haven’t yet referred to the school as the BIG school, this book might come very handy getting the kids ready for Reception

 - “Topsy and Tim start school” – many chilren already know the characters, so this book might seem familiar to them